Equigenerated Gorenstein ideals of codimension three: On the -colon problem

 \subsection{The case of linear resolution}

-In this section we characterize when $I$ is a equigenerated codimension $n$ Gorenstein ideal with linear resolution in terms of the exponent $m$ and the form $\mathfrak{f}\in R=\kk[\xx]=\kk[x_1,\ldots,x_n].$ The preliminaries remain valid in arbitrary characteristic, but we need characteristic zero for item (ii) of Proposition~\ref{sum_power_case} below.
+In this section we characterize when $I$ is an equigenerated codimension $n$ Gorenstein ideal with linear resolution in terms of the exponent $m$ and the form $\mathfrak{f}\in R=\kk[\xx]=\kk[x_1,\ldots,x_n].$ The preliminaries remain valid in arbitrary characteristic, but characteristic zero is called upon in item (ii) of Proposition~\ref{sum_power_case} below.

 Let $e,e'$ be positive integers and let $\mathfrak{f}=\sum_{|\alpha|=e}a_{\alpha}\xx^{\alpha}\in R_{e}$ and $g=\sum_{|\beta|=e'}b_{\beta}\xx^{\beta}\in R_{e'}$ be forms.
 Given an integer $m\geq 1$, write